 - More information is available on the pension insurance system's website.

-- If you have worked abroad (French and foreign people), more information is available on the pension insurance system's website.
+- If you have worked abroad, more information is available on the pension insurance system's website.

 - More information is available on the French administration's website.